CodeWizardette/QuranDecoder/README.md

 4. Prophecies and Historical Accuracy: The Quran contains numerous prophecies and accurate historical accounts.
 Quran Decoder delves into these prophecies and historical references, offering a deeper understanding of their significance.

+PS.
+Im turkish then code is turkish !!!